kennethho/finally/README.md

 * It has to end with a semicolon.
 See example code below.
 * Added support of finally clause, obviously.

-There is one more thing, arguably subtle but significant at times depending on the context/application, should be noted.
-Unlike native try/catch, this code allocates memory from heap (directly via *new*, and indirectly via std:function<>::function).
-This implies, for maximum exception-safty, one would need to apply native try/catch in the outmost layer of exception handling, e.g. main() and thread entry-points.

 It's a header only library.
 To compile, for example using my test program finally.cpp, you do:
 <pre>
   $ g++-4.5 -std=c++0x finally.cpp